What is Export Market Development Grants (EMDG)?

 Australian individuals, partnerships, companies, associations, co-operatives, statutory corporations or trusts, carrying on export business in Australia during the year that have:

-A total income of less than $50 million;
+› An income of less than $50 million for the year

 WHAT CAN BE PROMOTED?